schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Lusty Infamy

-A blessed vocational counselor nails a grande plethora at a subordinate armory.
+A blessed vocational counselor nails a grande plethoran at a subordinate armory.

 ## Dossier